General Graduate Student Policies & Procedures

 - The faculty advisor* should document goals for the student for the next year and share an assessment of the student’s progress over the past year.
 There should be mention of a timeline for meeting program goals and degree completion; and any concerns regarding performance.
 Funding, research changes, TA expectations should be confirmed and clarified as well.

-– If a student has not been performing well, this can be an opportunity to place them on a TA, academic, and/or research probation.
+- If a student has not been performing well, this can be an opportunity to place them on a TA, academic, and/or research probation.
 Any probation should be outlined in a separate letter with clear terms and deadlines.
-The Office of Academic Affairs (Christine Kavanagh, assistant dean) can assist with the policy, probation templates, and best practices.
+The Office of Academic Affairs (Christine Kavanagh, associate dean) can assist with the policy, probation templates, and best practices.

 - There should be an effort to note the student’s professional development progress (as based on previous conversations and discussed goals), and for the advisor/department/committee to strategize on how to best support the student’s professional development goals over the next year.